mansab/puppet-tarsnap/README.md

 ##Module description

-The puppet_tarsnap module will install Tarsnap client and can manage tarsnap key, backup scripts and cron jobs.
+The puppet_tarsnap module will install Tarsnap client and can manage tarsnap key, backup scripts, cron jobs, logs & alerts.

-This module has been tested against Tarsnap - 1.0.35 and CentOS 6,7
+This module has been tested against Tarsnap - 1.0.35 and CentOS 6 & 7

 ##Setup